R3Conclave/conclave-core-sdk/docs/docs/index.md

 [**Architectural overview.**](architecture.md) This explains the core Conclave APIs.

-[**Machine setup.**](machine-setup.md) You need a correctly configured Linux server to run Conclave in production.

 [**Tutorial.**](tutorial.md) Once you understand the concepts go straight to writing your first enclave.

-[**Deployment.**](deployment.md) Learn how to obtain SGX capable hardware, set it up, deploy to production and then keep your machine trusted by applying updates.
+[**Machine setup.**](/machine-setup/) Learn how to obtain SGX capable hardware, set it up, deploy to production and then keep your machine trusted by applying updates.

 [**Reference guide.**](api/index.html) We provide detailed JavaDocs for the API.

-## Beta 1
+## Known issues

 !!! warning
     This is a beta release of Conclave.
-It's not yet suitable for running in production.
+You may not run enclaves built with it in production.

-Known issues:
+Beta 1 ships with the following known issues:

+1. The API may change up until version 1.0.
+Although we have no current plans to change the API, small changes like package names may still occur and we may adapt the API based on user feedback during the beta period.
-1. There's currently no API for sending and receiving encrypted messages to/from enclaves.
+2. There's currently no API for sending and receiving encrypted messages to/from enclaves.
-2. The JVM we use doesn't presently implement any side channel mitigations.
+3. Conclave doesn't presently implement any side channel attack mitigations.
-3. Enclave keys aren't yet stable and change across enclave restarts, forcing re-attestation.
+4. Enclave keys aren't yet stable and change across enclave restarts, forcing re-attestation each time the host process starts.
-4. Some system level exceptions like divide by zero or de-referencing a null pointer crash the enclave/host process.
+5. Some system level exceptions like divide by zero or de-referencing a null pointer crash the enclave/host process.
+6. The type of attestation used currently requires you to sign up with and be whitelisted by Intel.
+Future versions will implement "DCAP attestation" which will allow the owner of the hardware to whiteliste enclaves, not just Intel.